PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 ```julia
 foldleft(f1::FusionTree{I}, f2::FusionTree{I}) where I
 ```
-which bend the first uncoupled space of the fusion tree `f2` downward from left hand side to be the first uncoupled space of new splitting tree constructed from `f1`.
+which bends the first uncoupled space of the fusion tree `f2` downward from left hand side to be the first uncoupled space of new splitting tree constructed from `f1`.
 That is, map first fusion vertex `c <- (a, b)` of `f2` to splitting vertex `(dual(a), c)<-b`.

-We also have two functions to realize cyclic permutations:
+The cyclic permutations of all lines of a fusion-splitting tree can be realized through the bending of lines:
 ```julia
 cycleclockwise(f1::FusionTree{I}, f2::FusionTree{I}) where {I<:Sector}
 ```